kgabis/parson-devel/README.md

 ##About
-Parson is a lighweight [json](http://json.org) parser and reader written in C.
+Parson is a lighweight [json](http://json.org) library written in C.

 ##Features
 * Full JSON support